 Epic are definitely on fire these days and even though Fortnite: Battle Royale kicked off Season 7 with more novelties than you can shake your pickaxe at, that's barely the biggest news in the company.
 Not that coming up with ways to involve Fortnite's community with map creation isn't a big deal, but Epic Megagames have much more in store.

-The Epic Games Store has already announced the most developer-friendly revenue split, where game companies can make 50+ per cent more cash than on Steam for instance.
+The Epic Games Store has already the most developer-friendly revenue split, where game companies can make 50+ per cent more cash than on Steam for instance.
 Moreover, if they use Unreal Engine 4, Epic will consider your debt repaid by their already generous commission of 12 per cent.